Steve Irwin: Honours

-In 1997, while on a fishing trip on the coast of Queensland with his father, Irwin discovered a new species of turtle.
-Herpetologist John Cann named it Irwin's turtle (Elseya irwini) in honour of Steve Irwin.
-Another newly discovered Australian animal – a species of air-breathing land snail, Crikey steveirwini, was named after Irwin in 2009.
+In 1997, while on a fishing trip on the Queensland coast with his father, Irwin discovered a new species of turtle.
+Herpetologist John Cann named it Irwin's turtle (Elseya irwini) in his honour.
+Another newly discovered Australian animal – a species of air-breathing land snail, Crikey steveirwini, was named after him in 2009.
+In 2025, a species of snake native to India's Nicobar Islands, Lycodon irwini, was named in his honour.

-Irwin was awarded the Centenary Medal by the Australian government in 2001 for his 'service to global conservation and to Australian tourism'.
+Irwin received the Centenary Medal from the Australian government in 2001 for his "service to global conservation and to Australian tourism".
 In 2004, he was recognised as Tourism Export of the Year.
-He was also nominated in 2004 for Australian of the Year but it was awarded to Australian cricket captain Steve Waugh, while Irwin was named 2004 Queensland Australian of the Year.
-Shortly before his death, Irwin was to be named an adjunct professor at the University of Queensland's School of Integrative Biology.
-On 14 November 2007, Irwin was awarded the adjunct professorship posthumously.
+He was nominated for Australian of the Year in 2004, but the award went to cricket captain Steve Waugh, while Irwin was named 2004 Queensland Australian of the Year.
+Shortly before his death, Irwin to be appointed an adjunct professor at the University of Queensland's School of Integrative Biology.
+On 14 November 2007, he was awarded the adjunct professorship posthumously.
 In 2007, Irwin was posthumously inducted into the Logie Hall of Fame.

-In May 2007, the government of Rwanda announced that it would name a baby gorilla after Irwin as a tribute to his work in wildlife conservation.
-Also in 2007, the state government of Kerala, India named the Crocodile Rehabilitation and Research Centre at Neyyar Wildlife Sanctuary in his honour; however, Terri objected that this action had been taken without her permission and asked the Kerala government in 2009 to stop using Irwin's name and images – a request with which the state government complied in mid-2009.
+In May 2007, the government of Rwanda announced that it would name a baby gorilla after Irwin as a tribute to his conservation work.
+Also in 2007, the state government of Kerala, India, named the Crocodile Rehabilitation and Research Centre at Neyyar Wildlife Sanctuary in his honour.
+Terri objected that the action had been taken without her permission and asked the Kerala government in 2009 to stop using Irwin's name and images, a request with which the state government complied later that year.

-Irwin, after his death, was described by Mark Townend, CEO of RSPCA Queensland, as a 'modern-day Noah'.
-British naturalist David Bellamy lauded his skills as a natural historian and media performer.
-Canadian environmentalist David Suzuki paid tribute to Irwin, noting that '[h]umanity will not protect that which we fear or do not understand.
+After Irwin’s death, Mark Townend, CEO of RSPCA Queensland, described him as a "modern-day Noah".
+British naturalist David Bellamy praised Irwin's skills as a natural historian and media performer.
+Canadian environmentalist David Suzuki paid tribute to Irwin, noting that "[h]umanity will not protect that which we fear or do not understand.
 Steve Irwin helped us understand those things that many people thought were a nuisance at best, a horror at worst.
-That made him a great educator and conservationist'.
+That made him a great educator and conservationist".